TRANSFORM- 2020-2021 Events

 Crisis as Opportunity: Building Community Bridges to Address Trauma

-Learn about the impacts of these traumas on our communities, and about ways to work towards community resilience.
-To address the many complex issues facing our communities we must work across systems, sectors, and disciplines, to build bridges to foster solutions.
+Across the United States, communities suffered from the consequences of the Covid-19 Pandemic.
+Black communities and communities of color grappled with the collective trauma brought on by systemic and institutional racism.
+This webinar highlights the impacts of those traumas on our communities and ways to work towards community resilience.
+At TRANSFORM, we believe to address the many complex issues facing our communities, we must work across systems, sectors, and disciplines to build bridges to foster solutions.

 Click here to access a recording of this webinar.